umbraroze/PhotoFlow/README.md

 ## Photo Importinator

 This script will import images from SD card or Dropbox to a NAS, creating a backup archive.
-Requires exiftool and 7-Zip.
+Requires exiv2 and 7-Zip.

 ## Find Empty Day Folders